ShivaniKhatri96/Notetaking-app/README.md

 > `npm run dev`

 #### Accounts
-> There is no sign up but you can login using 3 different accounts:
+> There is no sign up option but you can log in using 3 different accounts:
 Harry, Ron and Hermione and their passwords are Harry1, Ron1 and Hermione1